 To avoid being caught on the wrong foot, every business needs to be risk savvy.
 You need to develop a risk management plan where you layout business goals, document your assets, define threats, assess risks, scrutinize risks, set risk tolerance levels, and find ways to counter the threats.

 Risk assessment is part of the risk management process.
 It helps businesses to learn the magnitude of threats and shed light on them.
-Here, an organization checks for the risks that are more likely to occur and the effect they will have on the business, and then creates a rating.
+Here, an organization checks for the more likely risks and their effect on the business and then creates a rating.
 Risks that have a high probability of occurring and have a severe impact are rated highly.
-Low risks are events that are unlikely to occur, and if they do, the effect is minimal.
+Low risks are unlikely to occur, and if they do, the effect is minimal.

 How to Evaluate Your E-commerce Risks

-A key to E-commerce success is to evaluate and understand the threats you are up against and how they will affect you.
+A key to E-commerce success is evaluating and understanding the threats you are up against and how they will affect you.
 This process will act as a basis for your risk mitigation plan.
-Take your time to identify the risks that are most likely to impact your business and then think of ways that you will react to these situations.
+Take your time to identify the risks most likely to impact your business, and then think of ways to react to these situations.
 The main categories of risks are assumptive risks and operational risks.
-Assumptive risks are the assumptions you make when planning your venture, they include estimates of;
+Assumptive risks are the assumptions you make when planning your venture; they include estimates of;